How to use asynchronous font loading

 Deciding how your page will load

 There is no magic solution.
 Ultimately, you have to decide how you want your pages to load.
-Here are the most common things that we’ve ran into and how you can implement them using Fort Awesome and Font Awesome CDN.
-If you have other ideas we’d love to hear about them.
+Here are the most common things that we’ve run into and how you can implement them using Fort Awesome and Font Awesome CDN.
+If you have other ideas, we’d love to hear about them.

-For this example I’m using Fort Awesome with an icon from Black Tie, 2 custom icons, and 4 typefaces.
+For this example, I’m using Fort Awesome with an icon from Black Tie, two custom icons, and four typefaces.
 Fort Awesome makes it easy to pull all those pieces together.
-You can start a 14-day trial and try it out for yourself.

 Using a fallback font

 Problem: the transition between the browser’s default font and the site’s typeface is very jarring

 Solution: use a fallback font that is closer to the site’s actual typeface

 Since this page uses Lato in its actual design, we can fall back to a sans-serif typeface to minimize the visual difference between it and the browser’s default Times Roman.

 Using “fa-events-typefaces-lato-loading” combined with our elements that use Lato we can target just those elements and change the font-family to “sans-serif.”